 Exceptional value - True HEPA filtration with smart features at lowest price

-Adequate 484 sq ft coverage for most Indian bedrooms
+Adequate 484 sq ft coverage for most Indian bedrooms and medium rooms

 Effective air purification with verified 350 m3/h CADR